 Independent investigation?

-The tension between neighboring countries India and Pakistan has intensified since 26 people were killed in an attack near the popular tourist resort of Pahalgam in Indian Kashmir on Tuesday.
-The attack is described as the deadliest in the region in 25 years.
+Tensions between neighboring countries India and Pakistan have intensified since 26 people were killed in an attack near the popular tourist resort of Pahalgam in Indian Kashmir on Tuesday.
+The attack is described as one of the deadliest in the region in 25 years.

-India blames Pakistan for supporting "cross-border terrorism", while Pakistan denies any involvement in the events.
+India blames Pakistan for supporting "cross-border terrorism", while Pakistan denies having had anything to do with the events.

-In light of the allegations, Shehbaz Sharif says that Pakistan's military is "ready to defend the country's sovereignty" but also opens up for an independent investigation of the attack.
+In light of the allegations, Shehbaz Sharif says that Pakistan's military is "ready to defend the country's sovereignty" but is also open to an independent investigation of the attack.

 Pakistan is open to participating in all neutral, transparent, and credible investigations, he says during a speech at a military academy.

 On Friday, Pakistan's Senate unanimously adopted a resolution rejecting India's allegations.
-Both countries have scaled back their diplomatic relations, withdrawn visa services, restricted trade, and closed border crossings.
+Both countries have downgraded their diplomatic relations, withdrawn visa services, restricted trade, and closed border crossings.

 Pakistan has not commented on Saturday's shooting exchange, but both countries have previously confirmed that they have fired at each other.